russel-yella/Query-Runner-/README.md

 # Query-Runner-
-A program used to run SQL commands from a database, the sql commands are restricted to delete, create or update a table or database
+A program written Springboot in used to run SQL commands from a database, the sql commands are restricted to delete, create or update a table or database